SC de Goa: Later years: 2010–present

-Crest & colours
+Crest

-The sporting crest is supposed to be almost an exact replica of the Sporting CP, but not completely.
-One notable difference is that on Sporting Portugal's crest it says "Sporting Portugal", while Sporting Goa's does not.
-Another difference is that Sporting Portugal's crest is coloured in mostly dark green and yellow, while the Sporting Goa crest is darkish green and white.
+The crest of Sporting Clube de Goa is predominantly a replica of the former crest of Sporting CP, which was in use by the Portuguese club from 1945 until 2001.
+One notable difference is that on Sporting Portugal's current crest it says "Sporting Portugal", while Sporting Goa's does not because Sporting CP's old crest, used by Sporting Goa, didn't have any word on it.
+Another difference is that Sporting Portugal's current crest is mostly dark green and yellow while Sporting Goa's is dark green and white just like the previous iteration of Sporting Portugal's crest in use until 2001 by the Portuguese sports club.

 While the crest of Sporting Goa is coloured in green and white, the official club colours are orange and white.
-The club's nickname is Flaming Orange.
+The club's nickname is "Flaming Orange".